Elektrobit/ebcl_template/docs/examples/qemu_arm64.md

 To ease development and testing we also provide QEMU arm64 images.

 For _arm64/qemu_ we provide example images for EB corbos Linux (EBcL) and for Ubuntu Jammy.
 The difference between EBcl and Jammy is, that EBcL provides some additional components, like the _crinit_ init-manager and the _elos_ logging and event framework, and that EBcL provides a qualified security maintenance release every three months, while Jammy is proving updates continuously, using less strict qualification and documentation.
+Additionally there is an example image provided for application development.
+You can find more about application development in later chapters.

 ## The arm64 Jammy image